IronBeagle2/pallas/README.md

 # ![Pallas logo](pallas-medium.png?raw=true "Pallas logo")
-Varius mods which appear in the Codex-Ipsa Launcher.<br>
+Various mods which appear in the Codex-Ipsa Launcher.<br>
 All rights go to the creators, who upload the mods or have approved the usage of them in the launcher.